codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 title: Packaging with Packer
 date: 2020-07-18 00:00:00 +00:00
 author: André Guelfi Torres
-description: What is Packer? how it can help us? and how to use it?
+description: What is Packer?
+How it can help us and how to use it.
 image:
     src:
     attribution: